- Position statement

 Renal replacement therapy (RRT) in Myanmar started in 1970 at a government hospital with one hemodialysis (HD) machine.
 Private HD started in 1996, and there are a small percentage of patients overlapping among government and private centres.
 Home HD is very rare.
 Hemodiafiltration (HDF) machines were introduced recently, but true on-line HDF is not available yet.
 Continuous renal replacement therapy (CRRT) was also introduced a few years ago but was not successful.

-The number of HD centres in districts is greater than in Yangon (machines numbers are similar), the majority of patients (925/1284 [72%]) are in Yangon
+Regarding HD status in Myanmar, although the number of HD centres in districts is greater than in Yangon (machines numbers are similar), the majority of patients (925/1284 [72%]) are in Yangon (Table 1).

-The kidney transplant started successfully in 1995 by a joint team.
-Doctors in Myanmar independently performed transplants successfully in 1997, and a total of 215 procedures have done in Myanmar up to May 2015
+Continuous ambulatory peritoneal dialysis (CAPD) started several years ago, but the programme was delayed because of a lack of training and resources.
+The programme has been re-initiated recently.
+Live, related-donor kidney transplant started successfully in 1995 with five patients at a military hospital by a joint team.
+Doctors in Myanmar independently performed transplants successfully in 1997 at Yangon General Hospital (YGH), and a total of 215 procedures have done in Myanmar up to May 2015 (Table 2).

 Training is usually done internally by experienced trainers, but there is no regular training programme.
 Occasional training workshops had been done successfully at government centres within the last few years.
 Doctors and nursing staff were sent abroad at times for proper training or to attend meetings or conferences.